As part of your Labour Party membership, you have already agreed to the following:

 I understand that if found to be in breach of the Labour Party policy on online and offline abuse, I will be subject to the rules and procedures of the Labour Party.”

-In using or commenting on this web page or using any social media associated with Scarborough and Whitby Constituency Labour Party, you also agree to abide by the following (based on what has been reported (10 Feb 2018) as the NEC’s new Social Media Code of Conduct):
+In using or commenting on this web page or using any social media associated with Scarborough and Whitby Constituency Labour Party, you also agree to abide by the following (based on the Labour Party Code of Conduct https://labour.org.uk/members/my-welfare/my-rights-and-responsibilities/coc-social-media/ but amended July 2018):

 A starting point for all our actions as members of a party and a movement, is to treat all people with dignity and respect.
 This applies to all our dealings with people, offline and online.